Ambrosia Parsley

-History
+Early life and career

-Parsley was born June 23, 1971, and grew up in Reseda.
-She was the daughter of Lyle Parsley who worked for General Telephone and Electronics and the former Pam Pollack.
+Parsley was born June 23, 1971, and grew up in Reseda, California.
+She was the daughter of general telephone and electronics employee Lyle Parsley and the former Pam Pollack.

-Ambrosia Parsley has released 4 studio albums and 2 EPs with Shivaree.
-In addition to her work with Shivaree, Parsley has appeared on Mocean Worker's album Enter the Mowo and Verbena's La Musica Negra; she has been featured in many other works by other artists.
+Ambrosia Parsley has released four studio albums and two EPs with Shivaree.
+In addition to her work with Shivaree, Parsley has appeared on Mocean Worker's album Enter the Mowo and Verbena's La Musica Negra, and has been featured in many other works by other artists.

 Ambrosia Sings The News

 In April 2004, Ambrosia Parsley embarked on a project for the liberal radio station Air America called Ambrosia Sings the News, providing a short song, usually under a minute or so, always with the same melody, that attempted to encapsulate the contents of the previous week's headlines.
 Approximately 47-50 installments of "Ambrosia Sings the News" were aired, some of which she performed live.
-The show was successful enough that a single entitled "2004 (The Year In Review... for Anyone Who Can Bear the Mere Thought)" was sold exclusively via iTunes.
+The show was successful enough that a single entitled "2004 (The Year In Review...For Anyone Who Can Bear the Mere Thought)" was sold exclusively via iTunes.